Katherine Wheatle

 What skills is Katherine Wheatle known for?

-Katherine Wheatle has skills like Student Affairs, Higher Education, Public Speaking, Student Development, Program Development, Community Development, Nonprofits, Health Education, Program Evaluation, Event Planning, Teaching, Curriculum Design.
+Katherine Wheatle is listed with skills including Student Affairs, Higher Education, Public Speaking, Student Development, Program Development, Community Development, Nonprofits, and Health Education.